 Over-pronation doesn’t pose a serious problem in many cases, especially for younger people.
 However, abnormal foot function caused by over-pronation can lead to serious foot problems like heel pain, heel spurs, plantar fasciitis, metatarsalgia – even knee pain and lower back pain in some instances.

-How Are Orthotics Different From Regular Shoe Insoles?
+How Are Custom Orthotics Different From Regular Shoe Insoles?